alphagov/govuk-content-metadata/README.md

 ## Code and configuration files

 All the code and configuration files are in the [bulk_inference_pipeline](bulk_inference_pipeline) subdirectory in this repository.

+In particular:
+- [bulk_inference_config.yml](bulk_inference_pipeline/bulk_inference_config.yml) contains the specification of the Google Cloud Projects and BigQuery datasets used by the pipeline;
+- [entities_bq_schema](bulk_inference_pipeline/entities_bq_schema) contains the BigQuery table schema that is used to export the extracted entities (and their metadata) from the JSONL files in Google Storage to Big Query tables;
+- [bulk_inference_pipeline/cloudbuild.yaml](bulk_inference_pipeline/cloudbuild.yaml) contains the steps to build and submit the Docker image for the bulk inference pipeline to Artifect registry.

 ## VM specs